uccser/cs-field-guide/text/en/chapters/programming-languages.md

 When you ran the programs, it might have seemed quite magical that the computer was able to instantly give you the output.
 Behind the scenes however, the computer was running your example programs through another program in order to convert them into a form that it could make sense of and then run.

 Firstly, you might be wondering why we need languages such as Python, and why we can’t give computers instructions in English.
-If we typed into the computer “Okay computer, print me the first 5 multiples of 3”, there's no reason that it would be able to understand.
-For starters, it would not know what a “multiple” is.
+If we typed into the computer "Okay computer, print me the first 5 multiples of 3", there's no reason that it would be able to understand.
+For starters, it would not know what a "multiple" is.
 And it would not even know how to go about this task.
 Computers cannot be told what every word means, and they cannot know how to accomplish every possible task.
 Understanding human language is a very difficult task for a computer, as you will find out in the Artificial Intelligence chapter.
 Unlike humans who have an understanding of the world, and see meaning, computers are only able to follow the precise instructions you give them.
-Therefore, we need languages that are constrained and unambiguous that the computer “understands” instructions in.
+Therefore, we need languages that are constrained and unambiguous that the computer "understands" instructions in.
 These can be used to give the computer instructions, like those in the previous section.

 It isn’t this simple though, a computer cannot run instructions given directly in these languages.
 At the lowest level, a computer has to use physical hardware to run the instructions.
 Arithmetic such as addition, subtraction, multiplication, and division, or simple comparisons such as less than, greater than, or equal to are done on numbers represented in binary by putting electricity through physical computer chips containing transistors.
 The output is also a number represented in binary.
 Building a fast and cheap circuit to do simple arithmetic such as this isn't that hard, but the kind of instructions that people want to give computers (like "print the following sentence", or "repeat the following 100 times") are much harder to build circuitry for.